 - Math placement score of 3 or greater on the COMPASS test.
 Students may not enroll in Chemistry 111/111A until the Math placement is met. *If COMPASS test indicates a need for remedial math, students must repeat the COMPASS or take an intermediate math course in the summer.
 If the requirement is not met in the summer prior to fall enrollment, the student's application to the program will be “deferred" until completion of the required remedial course with a grade of C" or higher is met.

 - Passed high school chemistry with a C or higher.
 If no high school chemistry is taken, the student must complete a high school chemistry equivalent course at another college or university with a grade of C or higher.

 - Have a cumulative grade point average (GPA) for all previous college coursework of 2.75 or higher.

 - Have earned a grade of “B" or higher on clinical athletic training coursework from previous institution(s).
-If less than a B is achieved in clinical coursework the course can be repeated one time at the College of Mount St. Joseph.
+If less than a B is achieved in clinical coursework the course can be repeated one time at Mount St. Joseph University.
 Student must achieve a ‘C’ or higher in the repeated course.

 - Have earned a grade of “C" or higher on didactic athletic training course work from previous institution(s).
-If less than a C is achieved in didactic coursework the course can be repeated one time at the College of Mount St. Joseph.
+If less than a C is achieved in didactic coursework the course can be repeated one time at Mount St. Joseph University.
 Students must receive a ‘C” or higher in the repeated course.